African and Middle Eastern Studies Degree

 What should I expect from African and Middle Eastern studies?

-Due to the small number of students who take this course, students can expect more tutorial and seminar-based learning which feature a more intimate student-teacher setting.
+Due to the small number of students who take this course, students can expect more tutorial and seminar-based learning which feature a more intimate student-teacher setting (Learn more – University terms glossary).
 Students should not worry about having to attend packed lecture halls with hundreds of peers.

 Large parts of Africa and the Middle East may be covered in mainstream news outlets with associations to war, corruption and poverty; however, this course focuses on countries’ rich culture, history, art and religion.